sferes2/sferes2/README.md

 - no configuration file: a fully optimized executable is built for each particular experiment.

 Sferes2 is extended via modules and experiments.

+Sferes2 work on most Unix systems (in particular, GNU/Linux and OSX).
+It successfully compiles with gcc, clang and icc.

 Authors
 -------